Map shows trails in Cumberland County

 - River Point Conservation Area — A pretty 1-mile loop on a 41-acre preserve with Native American archeological significance.
 For a longer walk, keep going to McCrann Preserve.

-- Woods Road Community Forest — 3.5-mile walk through some forest.
-Dogs allowed.
+- Woods Road Community Forest — 3.5-mile walk through lovely, old-growth forest — cool and quiet.

-- Pleasant Hill Preserve — A small-ish preserve, dogs allowed.
+- Pleasant Hill Preserve — A small-ish preserve.